-Switzerland reportedly has the highest number of breweries per capita in the world.
-With that in mind, it makes sense that the national association of brewers decided to start a new award to recognize the achievements of Swiss breweries.
+In fact, Switzerland reportedly has the highest number of breweries per capita in the world.
+With this in mind, it makes sense then that the national association of brewers decided to start a new award to recognize the achievements of Swiss breweries.

 What were the entry requirements for this competition?

 No matter what their size or geographic location, Schweizer Brauerei-Verband invited all registered breweries that are subject to paying a beer tax in Switzerland to enter the first-ever Swiss Beer Award competition.
 Furthermore, membership in the association was not an entry requirement.

 To enter the competition, breweries had to submit an entry fee of CHF 299 for an individual beer.
 They also had to provide 4.5 liters of this beer, equaling nine 500-ml bottles.
 As a result, there would be three bottles for tasting, four for analysis and two reserve bottles.

 What criteria were used to evaluate the beers?